 Busch Gardens Williamsburg is one of the areas biggest attractions.
-The European themed amusement park in divided into several countries such as Italy, Ireland, Germany, France and England.
-Each country offers exciting roller coasters, gourmet restaurants, challenging games and specialty shops.
+The European themed amusement park offers exciting roller coasters, gourmet restaurants, challenging games and specialty shops.
 There are also live shows performed daily throughout the park by character actors and also host famous bands, singers & other musicians from around the world.

-Did you know that Busch Garden’s has one of the fastest and tallest roller coasters in the world called “The Griffon”?
-This 205 foot tall roller coaster has a breath-taking 90 degree drop straight down at 70 mph and that’s just the beginning.
-You’ll have to ride it to experience the rest.
+Did you know that Busch Gardens in Williamsburg is home to one of the fastest and tallest roller coasters in the world called “The Griffon”?
+This 205 foot tall roller coaster has a breath-taking 90 degree drop straight down at 70 mph but you’ll need to ride it to experience the rest.
 Busch Gardens Williamsburg will open on March 24th, 2018 at 10:00am and will be open daily until April 8th.
 Busch Gardens Williamsburg is now open daily at 10:00am until Sept 3rd.

 Experience over 300 years of exciting history in downtown Williamsburg, the largest outdoor museum in the USA.
 Visit trade sites and talk to live interpreters dressed in colonial Costume.
 Children and adults may participate in special daily events, arts & crafts and live reenactments from periods in our nations history.
 Tour the 18th Century buildings, including the Governors Palace, that have been fully restored to reveal their architectural splendor.
 Colonial Williamsburg is open daily from 9am til 5pm.

 Stop in for a splash and some of wet & wild fun visit Water Country USA, the largest outdoor water park on the east coast.
 Enjoy more than 20 cool rides on a hot summer day, including water slides, tubing, a lazy river and exciting high-dive shows performed daily.
 You’ll also find great food, souvenirs shops and a few challenging games to play.